ChiefArtz/xAuth/README.md

 - Yes!
 You can obviously use it, but that does not mean it's ready for production!

 #Can I contribute?
 - I encourage you too!
-Please try to use my coding style, overwise I may go crazy. :)
+Please try to use my coding style, otherwise I may go crazy.

 #Can you add support for other database types?
 - Only MySQL & YML will be supported.
 I don't reccomend using any other type of database format.